Raxone/amlogic-usbdl_s905x3/README.md

 ## Supported targets
 * X88proX3
-* Probably work with all s905x3 box.
+* Work with all s905x3 box if usb is not locked or need password.

 ## Scripts
 * all.sh